-AP FACT CHECK: Trump’s errant assault on election integrity
+AP FACT CHECK: Trump presses vote falsehoods on wide front

 TRUMP: “We were winning in all the key locations by a lot, actually.
 And then our number started miraculously getting whittled away in secret.” — Thursday night.

 THE FACTS: He has no foundation to make this accusation.
 The change in fortunes he speaks about is explained by the nature of vote counting in the states, not by any sudden surge of malfeasance that others have not seen.
-And it not happen in “secret” any more than his initial leads developed in secret.
+And it does not happen in “secret” any more than his initial leads developed in secret.

 Often, big cities are slower to report their numbers, and those votes tend skew Democratic.
 Likewise, many states tend to count mail-in ballots at the end of the process.
 That portion of the vote has tended to favor Biden, particularly because Trump urged his supporters in advance to avoid mail-in voting and to vote in person either early or on Election Day.